Energy resources

 Unexplained increments

 The above analysis of proved reserves is based on BP's figures, but they in turn are based on a variety of sources and cannot be confirmed unreservedly by BP.
 In the 1980's statistics there appeared step increases in OPEC countries' reserve figures, originating from the Oil and Gas Journal which published the figures without question.
-With the exception of the Canadian increase, obtained by including 10 Gb of oilsands extractable reserves, there is no intimation of how the upgraded figures were derived.
+There is no intimation of how the upgraded figures were derived.

 OPEC’s quotas are based on a country’s capacity to produce, the demand for its oil and most significantly the size of its reserves.
 In the 1980’s the six major producers in OPEC declared significant increases in their proven reserves.
 In 1984 Kuwait upped its proven reserves by 39%; in 1987 Iran raised its by 90%, Iraq its by 112%, the Emirates raised its by 196% and Venezuela its by 125%; in 1989 Saudi Arabia raised its by 50%, presumably to enable their agreed quotas to be increased.
 17 The effect of these adjustments was to increase the stated amount of the global proven oil reserves at that time by 303 Gb, i.e., by 45%.

 It is now thought that these upwards adjustments in the 1980's were to establish a country's ultimate oil recovery, rather than show the remaining reserves.
-It is not clear from the 2004 or the 2005 BP reviews on what the more recent step changes are based; whether they are based on new discoveries or on a re-appraisal of previous estimates.
+It is not clear on what the step changes are based; whether they are based on new discoveries or on a re-appraisal of previous estimates.
+The claimed national reserves deserve more analysis, since if the additions were political rather than actual, then the world's proved oil reserves are overstated.

 Middle East predominance

-From the latest BP statistical review, 62% of the world’s proved oil reserves reside in the Middle East, of which 22% are in Saudi Arabia, 11% in Iran, 10% in Iraq and 8% in Kuwait.
-Although at 2004 production rates Middle East oil has 82 years to run, now that the non-Middle East reserves are unable to raise production levels, demands are being made for the Middle East, in particular Saudi Arabia, to increase production to maintain world economic activity.
+From the 2015 BP statistical review, 47.7% of the world’s proven oil reserves reside in the Middle East, of which 15.7% are in Saudi Arabia, 9.3% in Iran, 8.8% in Iraq and 6.0% in Kuwait.
+At 2014 production rates (and if the reserves are as stated, which is doubtful) Middle East oil has 78 years to run.
+With the plunge in the oil price at the end of 2014, demands are being made for the Middle East, in particular Saudi Arabia, to decrease production to restore the viability of non-OPEC production.
+This has been denied, but in any case net exports from Saudi Arabia are in decline as domestic consumption rises.

 Political factors

-As oil production nears its peak, the OPEC practice of maintaining oil prices by the control of supply and the moderating effect of Russian oils can be discounted.
-Rising oil prices will have a moderate effect on consumption, but revolution and political change may well lead to wells being capped.
+As conventional oil production has passed its peak, the OPEC practice of maintaining oil prices by the control of supply and the moderating effect of Russian oil exports can be discounted.
+The rise, perhaps temporary, of unconventional oil in the US has reduced its need for importation.

-above named Middle East countries, with the exception since 2003 of Iraq, are autarchies and are the targets of Islamic
+All the above named Middle East countries, with the exception since 2003 of Iraq, are autarchies and are the targets of Islamic fundamentalists.
+Fundamentalist control of just one of the above named countries, i.e., Saudi Arabia, would lock up what is claimed to be 16% of the world’s proven reserves.

 US policy

 In 2002 and 2003 the USA focused its attentions on the Iraqi regime and its capability in weapons of mass destruction, leading to the second Gulf War in 2003.
-Detractors maintained that the real aim of the USA was the procurement of Iraq's oil, which in national oil reserves ranks second in size.
+Detractors maintained that the real aim of the USA was the procurement of Iraq's oil, which in national oil reserves ranks third in size.
 This view was supported by the coalition priorities after the war, when some of the oil production was restored and an end to UN sanctions was sought and obtained.
+Fields in Iraq have now opened up to foreign investment.

 UK